-There has been growing interest amongst social scientists in recent years in the ‘science of happiness’.
-This has also found favour with politicians, and from April – via a ‘happiness index’ – the National Audit Office will seek to establish the key areas that matter most to British people’s wellbeing.
+There has been growing interest among social scientists in recent years in the ‘science of happiness’.
+This has also found favour with politicians, and from April – via a ‘happiness index’ – the National Audit Office will seek to establish the key areas that matter most to British people’s well-being.
 Should this approach take hold it threatens to redefine the role of government, which has traditionally directed much of its efforts towards the aim of promoting economic growth.

 Listen to enthusiasts (Lord Layard or the ‘Action for happiness’ movement for instance) and one could be convinced.
 Happiness (or ‘well-being’, the two words are often used synonymously) can be measured, and inferences can be drawn about what makes us happy or unhappy.
 Individuals and governments can then be directed towards behaviour and policies which produce the greatest happiness and the least unhappiness.
 As a result, overall, people are more content.